 • Business-to-business communication: The system is designed to securely support multipoint and point-to-point calls across enterprise and service provider boundaries.
 It can route scheduled and impromptu point-to-point calls between different organizations through the service provider cloud using an internal number routing database.

-• Interoperability services: The system supports network-based Cisco TelePresence interoperability with traditional video systems or other telepresence solutions using the Cisco TelePresence MSE 8000 Series in a multitenant architecture for optimum service scalability and reach.
+• Interoperability services: The system supports network-based video interoperability with traditional video systems, telepresence solutions or any standards based video-enabled device using the Cisco TelePresence MSE 8000 Series in a multitenant architecture for optimum service scalability and reach.

-• Active meeting management capabilities: Active meeting management controls allow you to add and drop participants, lock and unlock meetings, mute and unmute participants, and change layout, roster etc. Service providers can offer a concierge-based service using the Cisco TelePresence Exchange Web Admin Graphical User Interface (GUI) with AMM controls or develop an application based on the AMM APIs for end-customer use.
+• Active meeting management capabilities: Active meeting management controls allow you to add and drop participants, lock and unlock meetings, mute and unmute participants, and change layout, roster, etc. Service providers can offer a concierge-based service using the Cisco TelePresence Exchange Web Admin Graphical User Interface (GUI) with active meeting management controls or develop an application based on the AMM APIs for end-customer use.

 • Multilanguage IVR: The system offers multiple language options to help customers in different languages to attend the same meeting.
 The IVR system can be associated with many languages through different service access numbers.